 And look at the front!

 Her dress has no top!
 What was that listed as in the item description?
 “Side-Boob-Displaying Uncomfortable Dress from Hell”?
 That has got to be one of the dumbest clothing designs I’ve ever seen in anything.

 Oh well, she has to look better when she’s prepared for battle, right?

 Wow….more practical but still ugly as all hell.
-That does not look liked she’d be able to move, though, considering the way the shoulder guards are designed.
+I doubt she’d be able to move in that thing, though, considering the way the shoulder guards are designed.
 Also, all that armor, looking clunky as a robot made of washing machines, and the two areas they don’t cover are the head and the boobs.
 Oh well, at least she has boob socks – the strongest of all female armor.

 I am thoroughly unimpressed with everything.
 Thank you.